Common name: Wormwood

 Collected on our 1994 Chile Expedition (RB94142) and new to cultivation is this dwarf South American equivalent to a New Zealand olearia.
 A compact evergreen shrublet bearing neat, diminutive, toothed leathery leaves.
 In July countless small 'shaving-brush' flowers smother its dome, before they become 'snowballs', turning the entire plant white.
 No-one will guess what this is!

 Sowing advice: These seeds have already been thoroughly cleaned and cold-stored for several months.
-They should be sown into a well-drained, sandy compost at any time of the year, and covered thinly with sand or grit with no artificial heat needed.
-The seed tray is best left in a cool spot and kept moist, seeds sometimes germinating very slowly indeed in cool conditions in the spring, whenever they are sown, although odd ones may come up at any time.
+They should be sown into a well-drained, sandy compost at any time of the year, and covered to their own depth with sand or grit.
+No artificial heat needed and the seed tray is best left in a cool spot and kept moist, seeds sometimes germinating very slowly indeed in cool conditions in the spring, whenever they are sown.
+Some seeds may take more than a year to germinate.

 Customers who bought this item also bought: